Dominic Adiyiah

-Dominic Adiyiah (born 29 November 1989) is a Ghanaian professional footballer who plays as a striker.
+Dominic Adiyiah (born 29 November 1989) is a Ghanaian former professional footballer who played as a striker.

 Club career

 Early career

 Adiyiah began his football career at Feyenoord Ghana.
 He spent several years in Gomoa Fetteh, where the academy is based, before transferring to Heart of Lions in 2007.
 After making his debut in the Ghana Premier League with the club based in Kpandu, at the end of the 2007–08 season he was named Most Exciting Player of the league.

 Fredrikstad

-In August 2008, Adiyiah made the move to Europe, being signed by Norwegian top flight club Fredrikstad for a fee of only £100k (approx. €125k as of that date).
+In August 2008, Adiyiah made the move to Europe, being signed by Norwegian top flight club Fredrikstad for a fee of £100,000 (approx. €125,000 as of that date).
 He made his debut for the club in an away match against Aalesund, on 30 August.
 He went scoreless in four appearances during the 2008 season, as the team finished second in the league.

 The following season, he scored twice during the training camp, but did not scored in the four league matches he appeared.
 He also made his debut in the Europa League, in the second leg of the third qualifying round against Lech Poznań.